SoftTek - Eclipse-based control and visualization for measurement equipment

 Both binary encodings require a transport way that is able to transfer binary data, i.e. bytes with values >0x7f.

 My implementation uses RS232 to connect the GPIB controller to the PC.
-The controller is homebrew, described in and supports only XON/XOFF software handshake, so only ASCII (non-binary) data can be transfered via my implementation.
+The controller is homebrew, described in and supports only XON/XOFF software handshake, so only ASCII (non-binary) data can be transferred via my implementation.
 So I am using the ASCII HEX type for the data blocks ( which is the default for the Tek 124* device).
 My implementation also include some code for binary formats, but this hasn’t been tested.
 Because the data size per memory image is not very large (some KBytes) it is ok to use ASCII encoding despite it needs nearly the double amount of bytes compared to a binary encoding.

 A memory image is a sequence of binary data bytes.
-If the user requests the transmission of e.g. the aquisition memory via GPIB, the Tek device creates a memory image from its internal hardware memory.
+If the user requests the transmission of e.g. the acquisition memory via GPIB, the Tek device creates a memory image from its internal hardware memory.
 This memory image is then converted to a sequence of data blocks and sent to the controller.
 The controller transfers the data to the PC and there some software converts the data blocks back to the binary payload.
 By putting together the small binary payloads from the data blocks, the large memory image can be reconstructed in the PC.

 The structure of the memory images is documented by Tektronix in , all values inside the image are defined by their offset in the memory image, their size and, of course, their meaning.